vivek1223rajDS/Dog-Breed-Predict/README.md

   * We can try different dropout layers and dropout rates in order to reduce overfitting and achieve more accurate testing results.
   * We can improve the training process by improving our data set by augmentation (so our model can be robust to image scaling, translation, occlusion, etc.)

-Following the above areas, I’m confident enough that we can increase the testing accuracy of the model to above 90%.

 ## Results: